AleenaAlby/weather-react-now/README.md

 This is a simple weather app built using React.js, OpenWeatherMap API, and OpenCage API.
 It allows users to search for the current weather conditions of any city in the world.

 ## Features
-Search for weather conditions by city name
+- Search for weather conditions by city name
-Display of current temperature, weather condition, and weather icon Celsius/Fahrenheit toggle for temperature display Display of additional weather details such as humidity, pressure, and wind speed Geocoding of city name to get its latitude and longitude using OpenCage API Use of latitude and longitude to get current weather conditions using OpenWeatherMap API
+- Display of current temperature,and weather condition
+- Geocoding of city name to get its latitude and longitude using OpenCage API
+- Use of latitude and longitude to get current weather conditions using OpenWeatherMap API

 ## Technologies Used
 - React.js